predict-legacy/PredictIO-iOS/README.md

 If you don't use CocoaPods, you can manually add predict.io lib to your Xcode project, check the [Manual Integration Guide](https://github.com/predict-io/PredictIO-iOS/wiki/Manual-integration-of-predict.io) for more details.

 ### Example
 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+> Your local Pod spec-repo should be upto date to get the latest version of predict.io, if you are unsure about it then please run `pod repo update` before `pod install`.
+Find more information at [CocoaPods](https://guides.cocoapods.org/terminal/commands.html#pod_repo_update).

 ### Getting Location Events in the Background
 predict.io requires location updates even when your application is in the background.
 Check out [Getting Location Events in the Background](https://github.com/predict-io/PredictIO-iOS/wiki/Getting-Location-Events-in-the-Background) for more details.